 Develop your own personal style of mind mapping.

-Use emphasis and show associations in your mind map.
+Use colour to emphasis and show associations in your mind map.

 Following A Set Programme of Learning